 File an application to obtain a new Home State License following a change in primary residency.

-Satisfactorily complete a Federal Bureau of Investigation (FBI) Criminal Background Check (CBC) in accordance with OT Compact Commission Rules (reference current iteration of the FBI CBC rule)
+Satisfactorily complete a Criminal Background Check (CBC) as required by the new Home State.

 The Commission shall exercise its rulemaking powers pursuant to the criteria set forth in §Section 10 of the Occupational Therapy Licensure Compact Model Legislation and the rules adopted thereunder.
 Rules and amendments shall become binding as of the date specified in each rule or amendment.